HaxabjaPnl/ipatool_Downloader/README.md

 ipatool
 https://github.com/majd/ipatool

-input your apple id email address before using.
+edit python script file and input your apple id email address.
+All the IPA files are encrypted.